The E6 route to multicomponent dark matter: Introduction

-In this work, we do not attempt to present a new model of dark matter.
-On the contrary we are interested in the general formalism that gives rise to the DM stabilising symmetry and the qualitative features of the DM particles.
-In the next section we look at all the different ways in which the SM hypercharge can be constructed out of the diagonal generators of $E_6$, while preserving the non-abelian part of $\mathcal{G}_{SM}$.
-Having identified the hypercharge, we discuss the conditions under which the spontaneous breaking of the directions orthogonal to hypercharge will keep a discrete subgroup intact.
-In \cref{sec:DM} we show how one obtains two distinct dark matter candidates starting from $E_6$.
-We show that the nature of the dark matter candidates, both the scalar and the fermion, changes depending on whether they couple to the scalar whose vev gives Majorana masses to the neutrinos.
-We show the limits in which the DM candidates behave as established candidates of DM.
-In \cref{sec:guts}, we show gauge coupling unification (GCU) for a few symmetry breaking chains of $E_6$.
-Finally, we summarise.
+Decaying and multicomponent dark matter \cite{Zurek:2008qg, Ibarra:2013cra, Arvanitaki:2008hq} have been studied in the context of multiple astrophysical and cosmological observations.
+For example, in the context of relieving the Hubble tension \cite{Vattis:2019efj}, and in the context of the CALET and DAMPE excesses \cite{Geng:2019vwm}.
+In this work, our attempt is not to present a new kind of dark matter.
+On the contrary, we are interested in the general structure of SSB that stabilises the DM(s) and the qualitative features of the dark-sector.
+In the following sections, we present our analyses.
+In the next section, we look at all the different ways in which the SM hypercharge can be constructed out of the diagonal generators of $E_6$ while preserving the non-abelian part of $\gsm$.
+The different definitions readily show which of them do preserve \pd\ at the IR and which don't.
+We show that for the cases which can accommodate \pd\ at the IR, the particle content transforms identically under $\gsm\times U(1)_D\times U(1)'$, where $U(1)_D$ and $U(1)'$ are the additional ranks in $E_6$.
+It is $U(1)_D$ that distinguishes between the SM and the dark-sector particles.
+In \cref{sec:DM} we discuss the spectrum and the interactions of the dark-sector particles.
+We also show how two distinct dark matter candidates emerge in this framework.
+We describe the nature of the dark matter candidates, both the scalar and the fermion, and point to pre-existing analyses which study phenomenological Lagrangians containing such DM candidates.
+In \cref{sec:guts}, we show gauge coupling unification (GCU) for a few symmetry breaking chains to establish that our framework can easily be embedded in minimal models of $E_6$ unification.
+Finally, we conclude.